Easy Teriyaki Eggplant With Rice

 This post may contain affiliate links.
 See our discloure policy.

-Teriyaki Eggplant is a delicious and healthy Japanese-inspired dish that is perfect for a quick and easy weeknight dinner.
-The sweet and savory teriyaki sauce pairs perfectly with the tender and flavorful eggplant, making it a satisfying meal for vegans, vegetarians, and meat-lovers alike.
+Our easy teriyaki eggplant with rice is a delicious and healthy Japanese-inspired dish that is perfect for a quick and easy weeknight dinner.
+The sweet and savory teriyaki sauce pairs perfectly with the tender eggplant, making it a satisfying meal for vegans, vegetarians, and meat-lovers alike.

-This recipe is easy to make and can be ready in just 35 minutes, so it’s a great option for busy weeknights when you don’t have a lot of time to spend in the kitchen.
-With its bold flavors and simple preparation, Eggplant Teriyaki is sure to become a new favorite in your household.
+This eggplant teriyaki recipe is easy to make and can be ready in just 35 minutes, so it’s a great option for busy weeknights when you don’t have a lot of time to spend in the kitchen.
+With its bold flavors and simple ingredients, it’s sure to become a new favorite in your household.

 Around here, we love making delicious, filling vegan dishes like this one.
 You can also cook up a batch of my slow cooker vegan bolognese, a hearty meal that’s great for a crowd.
 For dessert, you ask?
 You can’t be this vegan-version of edible cookie dough!